-Robeco Institutional Asset Management B.V. ("RIAM") is the Fund manager.
-In this capacity, RIAM handles the asset management, administration, marketing and distribution of the Fund.
-RIAM holds an AIFMD license as referred to in Section 2:65 Wft.
-In addition, RIAM is licensed as a manager of UCITS (2:69b Wft, the Dutch Financial Supervision Act), which includes managing individual assets and giving advice on financial instruments.
-RIAM is subject to supervision by the Dutch Authority for the Financial Markets (Stichting Autoriteit Financiële Markten, "AFM").
+Robeco Institutional Asset Management B.V. ('RIAM') manages the Fund.
+In this capacity, RIAM handles the asset management, risk management, administration, marketing and distribution of the Fund.
+RIAM holds an AIFMD license as referred to in Section 2:65 Wft, as well as a license to manage UCITS as referred to in Section 2:69b Wft.
+RIAM is moreover authorized to manage individual assets and give advice with respect to financial instruments.
+RIAM is subject to supervision by the Dutch Authority for the Financial Markets (the 'AFM').
 RIAM has listed the Fund with AFM.
 RIAM is a 100% subsidiary of ORIX Corporation Europe N.V. via Robeco Holding B.V.
 ORIX Corporation Europe N.V. is a part of ORIX Corporation.